datarefuge/workflow/harvesting-toolkit/README.md

 If there is harvestable data, the next step is to set up a directory (step three), and then choose the appropriate strategy for archiving!

 ## 2b.
 Determine Scale of the Dataset
-If you are working at an event with researchers and archivers, then your efforts arre only one part of a larger workflow.
 If the dataset you're looking at is quite large -- say, more than 1000 documents -- capturing it may require more elaborate programming than is described here, and it may be difficult to complete in the timeframe of the event.
 In that case, you may want to look outside the scope of this document and read the documentation of tools such as the [EIS WARC archiver](https://github.com/edgi-govdata-archiving/eis-WARC-archiver), which shows how to initiate a larger, fully automated harvest on a web-based virtual machine.
+Talk to your DataRescue Guide to determine how to best proceed.

 ## 3. Generate HTML, JSON & Directory